 Mandarin Oriental Barcelona

-Exemplifying the top-notch luxury and comfort one expects from the Mandarin chain, the 120-room Barcelona location mixes Catalan-chic with subtle Asian accents to create a fashionable Zen atmosphere right off the Passeig de Gràcia.
+Exemplifying the top-notch luxury and comfort one expects from the Mandarin chain, the 120-room Mandarin Oriental Barcelona mixes Catalan-chic with subtle Asian accents to create a fashionable Zen atmosphere right off the Passeig de Gràcia.

 - Read More

 This Soho House feels like a well-furnished apartment, with the added amenities of a few great restaurants, an excellent spa and a killer rooftop with a city view.